bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

    Wrapping process elements into an embedded subprocess does not influence the functionality of most process elements.
-But the wrapping influences the way process elements are addressed by Axon Ivy.
-This may cause incompatibilities with older versions of the process and will hinder you to deploy such a process over an already deployed older version of the process.
+But the wrapping influences the way process elements are addressed by
+   |axon-ivy|.
+This may cause incompatibilities with older versions of the
+   process and will hinder you to deploy such a process over an already deployed older version of the process.
 The process elements that may cause such incompatibilities are: